Battle of Ulundi: Battle

-Charges were made by the Zulus, in an attempt to get within close range, but they could not prevail against the British fire.
-There were a number of casualties within the square to Zulu marksmen, but the British firing did not waver and no warrior was able to get within 30 yards of the British ranks.
+Charges were made by the Zulus, to get close but they could not prevail against the British fire.
+There were a number of casualties within the square to Zulu marksmen, but the British firing did not waver and no warrior was able to get within 30 yd of the British ranks.
 The Zulu reserve force now rose and charged against the south-west corner of the square.
-Nine-pounders tore great chunks out of this body while the infantry opened fire.
+The 9-pounders killed many members of this force, while the infantry opened fire.
 The speed of the charge made it seem as if the Zulu reserves would get close enough to engage in hand-to-hand combat but no warrior reached the British ranks.
 Chelmsford ordered the cavalry to mount, and the 17th Lancers, 1st King's Dragoon Guards, colonial cavalry, Native Horse and 2nd Natal Native Contingent charged the now fleeing Zulus.
 The Zulus fled towards the high ground with cavalry at their heels and shells falling ahead of them.
 The Lancers were checked at the Mbilane stream by the fire of a concealed party of Zulus, causing several casualties to the cavalrymen before they overcame the resistance.
 The pursuit continued until not a live Zulu remained on the Mahlabatini plain, with members of the Natal Native Horse, Natal Native Contingent and Wood's Irregulars killing the Zulu wounded, in revenge for similar Zulu actions at Isandlwana.